nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 len = length(stringArray);
 ```

-Recall that type parameters can represent only reference types, not primitive types.

-As another example of a generic method, take a look at one that prints the elements of a generic array.
+As another example, take a look at one that prints the elements of a generic array.

 ```
 public static <E> void print(E[] array) {